nathankwok/metamcp/deploy/DEPLOYMENT.md

 # Check Gemini CLI version
 gemini --version

-# Configure with your API key (first time setup)
-gemini config set api-key YOUR_GEMINI_API_KEY

-# Use Gemini CLI for development assistance
+# Use Gemini CLI for development assistance (API key already configured)
 gemini ask "How to optimize Node.js performance?"
 ```

 **Notes**:
 - Node.js and Gemini CLI are automatically added to your PATH in `~/.profile` and `~/.bashrc`
+- The GEMINI_API_KEY from your `.env.production` file is automatically configured in the environment
 - If the `gemini` command is not immediately available, run `source ~/.profile` or start a new shell session
-- You'll need to configure the Gemini CLI with your Google AI API key for full functionality
+- The Gemini CLI should work immediately without additional API key configuration

 ### Health Checks
 The script automatically verifies: